cloudsimplus/cloudsimplus/README.md

 ## New set of features

-Some totally new features were introduced in CloudSim++:
+Some totally new features were introduced in CloudSim Plus:

 - **A `TableBuilder` interface and a set of implementing classes to automate the process of printing simulation results in different formats such as Text (ASCII), CSV and HTML**: the interface and classes are available